How to select a primary monitor

 Arrangement selector in macOS

 1. In the center of the Arrangement window, on the monitor images, click the white bar and drag it to the left or right.
-The monitor that moves into the center is now be your primary.
+The monitor that's moved into the center is now your primary.

 Selector to change the primary monitor in macOS.